VIEW BY TOPIC

 No opportunity for career growth.

 Especially in a small company, employees can become discontented if there’s no challenges or potential for moving into a more engaging position.
 According to a recent Gallup poll, 32% of departing employees claim they left due to the lack of career advancement opportunities.
+As a result, employees leave a company.

-How to Avoid Employee Attrition
+How to Avoid Employees Attrition

 Following are possible ideas for proactively keeping your staff happy.